DataFire/Integrations/integrations/generated/azure_reservations/README.md

   * items [ReservationResponse](#reservationresponse)

 ### GetAppliedReservationList
-Get applicable `Reservation`s that are applied to this subscription.
+Get applicable `Reservation`s that are applied to this subscription or a resource group under this subscription.

 ```js